 "Our original rose gold was incredibly well-received—it sold out just three days after we launched in late November ," said Liora Dudar, the brand's co-founder.
 "It's one of those shades that is creative yet subdued.
 Rose gold is very wearable for those who want to get in on the rose-gold trend but don't want to commit to bleaching their hair."
 Exciting, right?

-However, it is worth noting the end result of the rose-gold hue on brown hair will vary depending on your natural color and won't have the same light salmon tone a rose-gold blonde would have.
-Instead, think more of a golden auburn which we think looks just as good.
+However, it is worth noting that the end result of the rose-gold hue on brown hair will vary depending on your natural color and won't have the same light salmon tone a rose-gold blonde would have.
+Instead, think more of a golden auburn, which we think looks just as good.

 For maximum color deposit, apply Overtone's Rose Gold Deep Treatment to dry hair.
 Reapply whenever hair feels dry or needs a surge of extra color.

 "Rose Gold Deep Treatment for Brown Hair will look its brightest on light brown hair and achieves a subtle tint on medium and dark brown hair," the brand tells us.
 And because the product is bleach-free and won't actually lift and lighten the hair chemically, it won't be effective on ultra–dark brown or pure black shades.
 One last reminder: If you're blonde, the brand recommends taking our earlier word of advice and opting for the original formula for best results.